Public Ceramics Summer 2025 BIPOC Fellowship

 The PCF seeks to make ceramics classes accessible to people from marginalized identities that have been historically underrepresented in American studios.
 PCF Fellows are offered a paid semester of classes at the placement studio, along with opportunities to connect with other ceramicists of color and build community.

-Applications will be open for the third cohort of the Public Ceramic BIPOC Fellowship on May 19.
-Applications will be due on May 30, 2023.
-Decisions will be finalized by June 8th, 2023.
-Beginners welcome!
+Applications for the fifth cohort of the Public Ceramic BIPOC Fellowship opened March 19.
+Applications will be due April 9 EOD.

-Studio Placement: Gasworks NYC (located in Sunset Park, Brooklyn, NY) and Clay Space Brooklyn (located in Greenpoint), and Supermud Pottery (located in Manhattan)
+Studio Placement: Gasworks NYC (located in Sunset Park, Brooklyn, NY), Clay Space Brooklyn (located in Greenpoint), and Uptown Clay (located in Washington Heights).

 Fellowship includes: